Leeds Beckett University: Law

+Academic profile

 Reputation and rankings

 In November 2006, the university won the award for "outstanding contribution to the local community" at the annual higher education awards ceremony hosted by The Times Higher Education Supplement.
 It also came second in the main category, "the university of the Year", which was won by the University of Nottingham.
 In this category, the university was highly commended for its "low-charging, high impact" strategy.

 In June 2007, the university was recognised for its environmentally friendly attitude by being ranked number one in the UK in the Green League 2007: a ranking of sustainability in the higher education sector, compiled by People & Planet.

 In June 2013, Leeds Beckett University became only the third university in the UK to achieve the Customer Service Excellence standard, a Government benchmark awarded to public sector bodies who demonstrate a commitment to driving customer-focused change within their organisation.

 In 2013, the university obtained the Gold Investors in People standard, one of only a handful of higher education institutions to do so.

-In January 2015, Leeds Beckett University entered Stonewall's nationally recognised league table of gay-friendly employers at number 51 in the rankings.

-Leeds Beckett University repository
+Repository

 In common with many institutions in the UK, and globally, the university maintains an open access repository that comprises an open access research archive and an OER repository: A store of open educational resources produced at Leeds Beckett that are freely available for reuse under a Creative Commons (Attribution-NonCommercial-ShareAlike 2.0 UK: England & Wales) licence.

 Partnerships

 The university has established a number of sporting and cultural partnerships, both in the UK and overseas.

-Simon Lee embarked on a controversial programme of partnerships with external bodies during his time as vice-chancellor, which were dubbed as "rubbing shoulders" after the university took a majority stake in the Leeds Tykes rugby club, renaming it Leeds Carnegie.
+Simon Lee embarked on a programme of partnerships with external bodies during his time as vice-chancellor, which were dubbed as "rubbing shoulders" after the university took a majority stake in the Leeds Tykes rugby club, renaming it Leeds Carnegie.
 It was subsequently revealed that the club signed Waisale Serevi after he had been paid for other work at the university.
 The university sold its stake in April 2009.

 The university spent large sums on other partnerships, including £423,000 to the Northern Ballet Theatre and £283,000 on the Irish Football Association.

 In April 2014, the Quality Assurance Agency confirmed the quality and standards of provision at Leeds Beckett University.

 In October 2009, the Quality Assurance Agency gave the university a "limited confidence" rating, due to concerns over maintenance of academic standards.

 In 2009 Simon Lee resigned following a series of controversies over the university's fees strategy, allegations of bullying and foreign travel for his wife paid for by the university.
 The chancellor, Brendan Foster, also resigned less than a month later.
 The controversies that led to these resignations formed part of the edition of 29 July 2010 of the BBC Radio 4 documentary "Face the Facts".